dotkom/onlineweb-frontend/README.md

 ## Linting

 Builds will fail if our requirements for code style is not met.
 To ensure that you adhere to our code guidelines, we recommend you run linting tools locally before pushing your code.
-Running `yarn lint` and `yarn lint-less` will run our lints.
+Running `npm run lint` and `npm run lint-less` will run our lints.
 Look to package.json for more specific commands.

 Running linters manually at every change can be quite inefficient, which is why we recommend using editors that support linting your code as you go.
 For TypeScript, we use [TSLint](https://palantir.github.io/tslint/), with editor plugins available [here](https://palantir.github.io/tslint/usage/third-party-tools/).
 Correspondingly, we use [stylelint](https://stylelint.io) for our stylesheets, with editor plugins available [here](https://github.com/stylelint/stylelint/blob/master/docs/user-guide/complementary-tools.md#editor-plugins).